abouihia/DocGit/GitDocument.md

 	     git show nameTag
-	  Other nice think that is available in git is to tag at specific commit suppor you have un list of commit ( that you list by this command :	 git log --pretty=oneline) you set a tag at specific commit  by this command:
+	  Other nice think that is available in git is to tag at specific commit suppor you have un list of commit ( that you list by this command :	 git log --pretty=oneline) you set a tag at specific commit  by this command:x

 		   git tag -a tagName 9fceb02 (is the commit sha) When you finish with your tag  push them to remote